 - Standards for LEA’s in overseeing Educational Trips

 Travel can be challenging for everyone but it can be more so if you have a physical or mental disability.
 The below links and publications contain advice and information to help make your travels easier.

 - Advice for disabled travellers preparing for travelling abroad from GOV.UK

 - Booklet on disability and travelling abroad from GOV.UK

 The website Disabled Travel Advice is also a great source of information for disabled travellers, you can visit their website by clicking here.

 All passengers are themselves responsible for ensuring that they have a valid passport, appropriate visas & confirm to the health regulations regarding vaccinations.
 Please note that some countries require passports to be valid for up to 6 months after the date of return to the U.K.

 For travel to the United States all nationals and citizens of the Visa Waiver Program (VWP) countries (inc the UK) are required by law to obtain travel authorization prior to travelling to the USA.
-Passengers can register on-line up to 72 hours before departure but we strongly urge you and your students to register early.
+Passengers can register online up to 72 hours before departure but we strongly urge you and your students to register early.
 Travellers who do not receive authorization may be denied entry!
-For more details and to register please visit United States Embassy.
+For more details and to register please visit the United States Embassy.

 If you are travelling to the USA you must have a biometric passport.
 Biometric passports were issued after 2007.
 We recommend that you check prior to travel, otherwise, you will be ineligible to travel to the USA without a visa.